Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Very, very good.

-And also three bonus episodes a month that no one hears, which is a lot of fun.
+Also three bonus episodes a month that no one hears, which is a lot of fun.

-Those episodes are often very loose.
+Those episodes, often very loose.

 No one hears.